slowernews/wisdom-tldr/README.md

 > *'The script is going to be bad but in the end we'll finish eating pizza.'*

+> *'Strategy requires thought; tactics require observation.' -- Max Euwe*

+> *'Position yourself for victory.'*

+> *'Vision is the art of seeing what is invisible to others.' -- Johnathan Swift'*

 HOWEVER, some people get paralyzed by over thinking.

 > *'While we are reasoning concerning life, life is gone.' -- David Hume*

 <!--
-'Strategy requires thought; tactics require observation.' -- Max Euwe

 Decide in advance what your time is worth.
 Do not let others tell you how much you will be paid.
 They may make offers, but it is never their decision.
 It is yours.

 understand the problem (what is the priority) -> visualize a solution, come out with a plan -> overcomunicate -> adapt to win (the enemy has always a vote

-position yourself for victory. long term thinking.
 -->